-The following represent key challenges that will need to be addressed if the System's goals under Theme 2 are to be achieved.
+The following represent key challenges that will need to be addressed if the USM's goals under Theme 2 are to be achieved.

-- 1. Ensuring the adequacy of research facilities, faculty, staff, and graduate students needed to attract additional sponsored research and development. - 2.
+- 1. Ensuring the adequacy of research facilities, faculty, 2.a.
+Improve Maryland's ability to develop or recruit staff, and graduate students needed to attract additional sponsored research and development. - 2.
 Enhancing support for USM technology transfer and commercialization efforts. - 3.
-Developing appropriate support mechanisms and reward systems to help develop and sustain a culture of innovation and entrepreneurship across System institutions. - 4.
-Developing and securing adequate funding for the expansion and enhancement of programs that are key to the state's competitive success (STEM, education, health care, cyber security, etc.). - 5.
+Developing appropriate support mechanisms and reward systems to help develop and sustain a culture of innovation and entrepreneurship across system institutions. - 4.
+Developing and securing adequate funding for the expansion and enhancement of programs that are key to the state's competitive success (STEM, education, health care, cybersecurity, etc.). - 5.
 Ensuring the success and productivity of programs designed to build and maintain the state's workforce in competitiveness-related areas. - 6.
-Working with Maryland's P-20 Council, as well as the other segments of higher education in the state, to strengthen the academic preparation of K-12 students entering our institutions.
+Working with the Governor's P-20 Leadership Council, as well as the other segments of higher education in the state, to strengthen the academic preparation of K-12 students entering our institutions.